 For example, if some of your email subscribers abandon their shopping cart, you can send a message offering discounts or free shipping for purchases completed that day.

-That kind of message would be meaningless to a new subscriber.
+That kind of message would be meaningless to a new subscriber, which shows the importance of email segmentation.

 ii).
 Add personality to your messages: Earlier, you saw how MailChimp discovered that personalization increased the effectiveness of email campaigns across all segmented campaigns by 14% for the open rate and 15% for click rates.